-A little reminder courtesy of the West Plains, Missouri police:
+A little reminder courtesy of the Columbus, Ohio Police Department . . .

 If you’re in a situation where leaving your handgun in your vehicle is the only option, get a real safe.
 Hornady’s RAPiD Vehicle Safe is a legit option (I own a couple myself).
 The RAPiD has a 14-gauge steel housing, internal hardened locking lugs, and a steel cable that can be attached to a seat frame.
 It can be opened using a four-to-six digit programmable security code, one of the RFID wristbands or key fobs it ships with, or one of a pair of barrel keys.
 Power comes from either four AAA batteries or a 12-volt car adapter.

 Is this the perfect solution?
-No, there is no perfect solution, but it is unlikely you’re going to run into a criminal doing a smash-and-grab while also carrying heavy-duty bolt cutters or some other tool that will give them access to the safe (if it’s properly installed).
+No. There is no perfect solution, but it’s unlikely you’re going to run into a criminal doing a smash-and-grab while also carrying heavy-duty bolt cutters or some other tool that will give them access to the safe (assuming it’s properly installed).

-Thus ends your friendly Your Car is Not a Gun Safe PSA.
+Thus ends this friendly Your Car is Not a Gun Safe PSA.